-Overall, the number of trees (woody and non-woody) at the pole and tree level (> 10 cm in diameter) in Main Protected Zone the Samarinda Botanical Garden covering an area of 1 hectares (100 research subplots) found as phorophyte was 72 individual trees or 10.8% of all vegetation > 10 cm in diameter.
-The phorophyte found included 35 species from 24 genera belonging to 18 families.
-Phorophyte from the Dipterocarpaceae family were found with the highest number of individuals, namely 8 individuals or 19.4% of all individuals (2.1% of 667 trees > 10 cm in diameter in 10 research subplots which included 2 host tree species or 5.4% of all phorophyte species, namely Borassodendron borneensios and Arenga sp.
+Overall, the number of trees (woody and non-woody) at the pole and tree level (> 10 cm in diameter) in the Samarinda Botanical Garden covering an area of 1 ha (100 research subplots) found as host trees was 72 individual trees or 10.8% of all vegetation > 10 cm in diameter.
+The host trees found included 35 species from 24 genera belonging to 18 families.
+Host trees from the Dipterocarpaceae family were found with the highest number of individuals, namely 14 individuals or 19.4% of all individuals (2.1% of 667 trees > 10 cm in diameter in 10 research subplots or 1 ha) which included 2 host tree species or 5.4% of all host tree species, namely Borassodendron borneensios and Arenga sp.

 Table 1.
-The top 15 families with the most host tree species
+The top 15 families with the most host tree speciesNo.FamiliNumber ofindividuals

-No. Family Number of individual

 1 Dipterocarpaceae 8

 2 Lauraceae 5

 3 Moraceae 5

 4 Bombaceae 4

 5 Sapotaceae 4

 6 Thymelaceae 4

 7 Myristicaceae 4

 8 Melastomataceae 3

 9 Dilenaceae 3

 10 Sterculiaceae 3

 11 Theaceae 3

 12 Myrtaceae 3

 13 Thymelaceae 3

 14 Burseraceae 2

 15 Aracaceae 2

-Species from the Dipterocarpaceae family were found to be the most common phorophytes because they have a distinctive canopy structure, with many web-like structures wrapping leaves in the form of leaf buds (or, when weathered, known as fibers) at the base of the leaf midrib.
-Hence, the base of petiole can be discovered leaves debrish or others.
-In addition, this part can cause moister and has suitable micro-environment for the growth of epiphytic flora [1][16].
-Although the base of the midrib it self is generally quite wide (almost half of the trunk circumference for each leaf), it is also a good place to collect litter, in addition to the general rough, bumpy and cracked nature of the host tree.
-[16][17]Explains that the bark cracks allow epiphytic bryopsida and mineral nutrients to "get stuck", species richness on this type of bark is higher than on smooth-textured bark.
-These trees generally have an outer bark structure that is compatible with most phorophytes
+Species from the Dipterocarpaceae family were found to be the most common host trees because they have a distinctive canopy structure, with many web-like structures wrapping leaves in the form of leaf buds (or, when weathered, known as fibers) at the base of the leaf midrib.
+Therefore, the base of petiole may accumilate leaves debrish or other litters and makes this part is moist and has suitable micro environment for the growth of epiphytic flora, especially fern (Shalihah, 2010; Romadi et all, 2011).
+Although the base of the midrib itself is generally quite wide (almost half of the trunk circumference for each leaf), it is also a good place to collect litter, in addition to the general rough, bumpy and cracked nature of the host tree.
+The bark cracks allow epiphytic Bryopsida and mineral nutrients to "get stuck", Putrika (2012) explains that species richness on this type of bark is higher than on smooth-textured bark.